 - And if you go back to school, is there a need for that skill in the geographical area that you want to work in?

-- Realistically, are you prepared to change careers now and potentially in the future?
+- Realistically, are you prepared to change your career path now and potentially in the future?

 Sometimes we can take an individual’s skills and demonstrate a new way of using those skills in a different occupation.
 Other times, we need to assess if those skills can be used in a similar occupation but with a different focus.
 And still other times, we need to look at schooling to build new skills.